 But with legalization comes new laws to keep it from getting into the hands of minors and guideline businesses need to enforce.
 Today’s workplace needs to ensure a clear understanding of company policy regarding marijuana and other related substances.

 So how can employers know if someone is under the influence and if it’s impairing their on-the-job abilities?
 Well, employers will just have to start being more mindful of changes in employee performance.
-Employers have to address this in the same way the rest of world is and it’s not by not using outdated drug and alcohol policies.
+Employers have to address this, in the same way, the rest of the world is and it’s not by not using outdated drug and alcohol policies.